 To cite this work, please use the following reference:

-Fell, K. (2017).
+Fell, K. (2017, September 10).
 Factors influencing student retention in further education.
-Retrieved from https://www.socialpublishersfoundation.org/knowledge_base/factors-influencing-student-retention-in-further-education/
+Social Publishers Foundation. https://www.socialpublishersfoundation.org/knowledge_base/factors-influencing-student-retention-in-further-education/